TobiasMarschner/ferrishare/README.md

 ### From Source

-Don't like Docker?
+Don't want to use Docker?
 No problem.

 You will need a Linux box, as all the instructions are written for a Linux machine.
 MacOS and Windows have not been tested, although the former *might* work.